kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 > Do not generate a client library locally when you use an application developed by Kaltura or the community that is packaged with a client library.
 Changing the client library in the application may cause the application to fail.

-**To generate a client library on your local Kaltura server:**

-(For Dragonfly and earlier versions of Kaltura self-hosted editions only:) Run the following script with root permissions: {% highlight bash %}cd /[INSTALLATION_PATH]/app/generator/ ./generate.sh{% endhighlight %}

-> The generator may not have permission to create the Kaltura client library files if you run the script without root permissions.

 # Generating a Specialized Kaltura Client Library

 You need to [generate specialized client libraries][9] if you want: